VideojogosLusofona/color-shape-links-ai-competition/README.md

 following criteria:

-* Up to 11: a basic functional Minimax/Negamax search, with a well thought-out heuristic and capable of stop searching when the cancellation token is activated.
+* Up to 11: a basic functional Minimax/Negamax search, with a well thought-out heuristic for a game of *ColorShapeLinks* with standard [Simplexity] rules (7x7 board, 4 in a row win condition), and capable of stop searching when the cancellation token is activated.
-* Up to 14: the search is optimized with alpha-beta pruning.
+* Up to 13: the search is optimized with alpha-beta pruning.
+* Up to 15: the search can be used for games of *ColorShapeLinks* with any board board size and win condition.
-* Over 14: the search is optimized with one or more of the following
+* Over 17: the search is optimized with one or more of the following
   approaches:
   * Move ordering (moves with best potential are searched first).
   * Iterative deepening, which returns best solution found before the AI time